Basil Baker: Career

-In 1895, the bar admitted Baker and he was the city attorney in Jonesboro, Arkansas in 1903–1904.
+In 1895, the bar admitted Baker and he was the city attorney in Jonesboro, Arkansas, in 1903–1904.
 In 1918 he served as the City Water and Light (CWL)'s attorney.
 While at CWL, the company withstood takeover attempts by Arkansas Power and Light (AP&L) which sought to take their home base.
 He then ran for state senate but failed due to the local Ku Klux Klan's opposition against the CWL.

 Baker ran against incumbent William F. Kirby in the Arkansas Supreme Court race in 1934.
-Kirby died on July 26, 1934 before the race began.
-Baker then filled out the rest of Kirby's term.(in September 15, 1934) Baker went on to run in an uncontested race in November 1934.
+Kirby died on July 26, 1934, before the race began.
+Baker then filled out the rest of Kirby's term.(on September 15, 1934) Baker went on to run in an uncontested race in November 1934.

 In 1934, Baker made his first ever opinion in the Fort Smith Gas Company v.
 Wiseman (1934) case.
 Baker's ruling reversed an earlier one which nullified the Corporation Commission's fee support fact finding Tribunal.

 In Cherry v.
 Leonard (1934) he upheld legislation which comprised the bondholders' debts of the state's highways.
 Later that year, in Fries v.
 Phillips (1934) Baker called against trying cases 'de novo'.

 A year later, Baker presided over Prather v.
 State (1935) Baker used legal realism in an appeal case involving defendants convicted of possessing certain tools a felony as legal realism was a hallmark of the 1930s.

 Baker showed some judicial humor in cases like Pope v.
 Oliver (1938) where he called for trolls to be removed from state bridges so the federal highway's $5 million price tag could be given to the state.
 In 1939, Baker presided over Missouri Pac.
 Trans.
 Co vs George which was an accident case.
 In that case, Baker cited a previously deceased justice in his statement and cited an older case (Hynson v.
 Terry 1 Ark 1838) which were typical for his opinions at the time.